 Our National Parks System is pretty amazing.
-There are so many options all over the country.
-One that is consistently a favorite is Glacier National Park in Montana.
+There are so many options all over the country and one that is consistently a favorite is Glacier National Park in Montana.
 There are so many things to do in Glacier National Park, and it can be hard to plan a trip when you want to do everything.
-So, we’ve put together the perfect 5-day itinerary to make sure you see as much of this beautiful park as possible!
+So, we’ve put together the perfect 6-day itinerary to make sure you see as much of this beautiful park as possible!

 Glacier National Park is open every day of the year so you can visit any season.
 But we prefer to visit this gem of a national park in the summer because everything is generally open.
 Here is how we recommend spending 5 lovely days in Glacier.